andrealonzo/nightlife-app/README.md

 This is my implementation of the voting application, which is the 1st basejump on freecodecamp

-## Versions

-There are 3 versions of Clementine.js:

-- [**Standard**](https://github.com/johnstonbl01/clementinejs): the simplest version of Clementine.js.
-Intended for those who wish for the smallest and least intrusive footprint OR to implement features on their own.
-- [**Angular**](https://github.com/johnstonbl01/clementinejs-angular): a slightly more complex version of the same application.
-This version employs the use of AngularJS as the front-end framework.
-- **Free Code Camp (FCC)** (this version): A modified version of the standard boilerplate that is intended for use with the [Free Code Camp](http://freecodecamp.com/) curriculum.

 # Quick Start Guide

 ### Prerequisites

-In order to use Clementine.js, you must have the following installed:
+In order to use the voting application, you must have the following installed:

 - [Node.js](https://nodejs.org/)
 - [NPM](https://nodejs.org/)